jpfitzinger/tidyfit/README.md

 `tidyfit` makes a few things easier:

--   Methods returned statistically comparable outputs.
+-   Methods return statistically comparable outputs.
 For instance, all covariates are standardized and the coefficients are back-transformed to the original scale.
 This is not done by all underlying packages (e.g. `pls`, which is used for the PCR and PLSR methods).
 -   Hyperparameter grids are set to reasonable starting values.
-Custom grids can be passed to the model wrappers
+Custom grids can be passed to the model wrapper
-    (e.g. `mod_lasso(lambda = seq(0, 1, by = 0.1))`).
+    (e.g. `m("lasso", lambda = seq(0, 1, by = 0.1))`).
--   Hyperparameter can be tuned across all groups or separately within each group by setting the `.tune_each_group` flag.
+-   Hyperparameters can be tuned across all groups or separately within each group by setting the `.tune_each_group` flag.
 -   Results for the individual slices can be returned using the `.return_slices` flag.
 This is particularly useful for rolling